staticjacm/realm/agenda.md

 # Already done:

+* Agents always experience four (4) collisions when colliding with an agent - two when agent A detects a collision with agent B (A.overlap(B), B.overlap(A)), and two when B detects a collision with agent A (B.overlap(A), A.overlap(B)).
+This can easily be avoided by only overlapping if one agents id is larger than the others, and detecting if the other will detect a collision with this one by checking its size.
+Note: this is probably solved, but I may have overlooked something.

 * New collision system doesn't work lol
 * Squares aren't going to cut it for collision detection when dealing with rotating objects.
 Implement a generic collision detection scheme for more precise collision shapes (which are guaranteed to be a contained in the agent's collision square) - can use virtual functions